 That depends on where you live and how much the materials will cost in your area.

-For an eight-foot by ten-foot cellar, you will need the services of a back hoe (or a sharp shovel and a strong back), about 550 concrete blocks, gravel and cement.
+For an eight-foot by ten-foot cellar, you will need the services of a backhoe (or a sharp shovel and a strong back), about 550 concrete blocks, gravel, and cement.

-There are five crucial things when building a root cellar, including, but not limited to, temperature, humidity and proper ventilation.
+According to Mike and Nancy Bubel, authors of the excellent book, Root Cellaring, there are five crucial things when building a root cellar, including, but not limited to, temperature, humidity and proper ventilation.

 To keep your vegetables fresh, you will need a place you can get cold.
 A root cellar is designed to borrow cold from the ground as well as from the cold night air.
 You will need a thermometer to keep track of the temperature, as well as an air duct that you can open on cold nights to borrow the cold and close on warmer days.

 To keep your cellar cold, you can also add double doors to form an airlock.
 This will also help keep your cellar from becoming too cold during severe winter weather.
-For best storage, you cellar should be between 32 and 40 degrees Fahrenheit.
+For best storage, your cellar should be between 32 and 40 degrees Fahrenheit.

 A hygrometer will help you measure the humidity in your cellar.
 The best humidity is between 90 and 95 percent.
 And while you want your root cellar to be humid, you don't want water to get on your vegetables, or they'll rot.